Medicare Advantage Plan Types

 HMO-POS

 Possibly covered.
-If specialist consultations fall under your POS benefit, you may get partial coverage at higher cost-sharing than in-network rates.
+If specialist consultations fall under your POS benefit, partial coverage at higher cost-sharing.

 PPO

 Covered at out-of-network rates.
-You see the specialist and pay the out-of-network copay or coinsurance — a real cost, but not full price.
+A real cost, but not full price.

-Bottom line: The ability to seek a second opinion from the best available specialist — without network barriers — is one of the most overlooked advantages of a PPO when serious health decisions are at stake.
+Bottom line: The ability to seek a second opinion from the best available specialist — without network barriers — is one of the most overlooked advantages of a PPO.

 Scenario 5